willblake01/the-simpsons-memory-challenge/README.md

 ## Instructions

-* log as many characters from The Simpsons as you can think of
+* Set your target goal for how many characters from The Simpsons you can remember in 8 minutes, you can revise your goal once in the first 5 minutes
-* log how many you were able to remember
-* that's it!
+* Log the characters you can recall
+* To score points for the challenge you must reach your goal
+* You will score 10 base points for every character in your goal and 1 bonus point for each additional character

 ### Requirements